thomasheinemann/starbucks_promotion_exercise/README.md

 The goal is to investigate customers receptiveness towards promotion for a product.
 The setup is very simplified.
 There is no time dependency and only one product considered.
 It covers training and test data of customers with their specifics and the information whether a promotion was sent and the product bought afterwards.
+A full description of the problem setting is provided in the main jupyter file.

 ### Motivation
 This project covers a simple real life problem of shops, restaurants, or cafés in how to advertise he right customers that are willing to pay for offered products.